TNG/ArchUnit/docs/_pages/imprint.md

 permalink: /imprint
 ---

-The following text has to be included in sites provided from Germany by German citicens, due to our sometimes strange, inconsistent and user-unfriendly data privacy laws.
+The following text has to be included in sites provided from Germany by German citizens, due to our sometimes strange, inconsistent and user-unfriendly data privacy laws.

 ### Imprint